self-actuated/actuated.com/posts/2024-05-30-millions-of-cncf-minutes.md

 Where teams such as Cilium, Falco, or OpenTelemetry had no Arm CI support, we saw them quickly ramp up to running thousands of builds per month.

+Here's a quote from [Federico Di Pierro](https://www.linkedin.com/in/fededp/), Senior Open Source Engineer @ Sysdig and maintainer of Falco:

+> Falco really needed arm64 GitHub runners to elevate its support for the architecture and enlarge its userbase.
+Actuated was the perfect solution for us because it was easy to leverage and relieved any burden for the maintainers.
+This way, we as maintainers, can focus on what really matters for the project, instead of fighting with maintaining and deploying self-hosted infrastructure.
+> Now we are building, testing and releasing artifacts for arm64 leveraging Actuated for many of our projects, and it works flawlessly.
+> Support from Alex's team is always on point, and new kernel features are coming through super quickly!

 Maintainers have direct access to discuss issues and improvements with us via a private Slack community.
 One of the things we've done in addition to adding burst capacity to the pool, was [to provide a tool to help teams right-size VMs for jobs](/blog/right-sizing-vms-github-actions) and to add support for [eBPF technologies like BTF](/blog/custom-sizes-bpf-kvm) in the Kernel.

 ### Numbers at a glance